chibz3/Movie_Recommendation_Engine/README.md

 In order to set a baseline so that we can test future improvements we wanted to create a testing metric for our ratings.
 We thought a good way to begin would be to compare predicted ratings for a movie against what the actual ratings were.
 As a metric, we chose to use RMSE.

-out get_rmse function takes in a movie title.
-It creates a data from of only users who have seen the title, then takes their rating of the movie.
+Our get_rmse function takes in a just a movie title in order to produce a RMSE score.
+It first creates data from only users who have seen this title, then collects their actual rating of the movie.
 It then creates predictive scores using the score_movie function (note: this function takes care to NOT include the user's score if the user has already seen the movie).
 Finally, we compare our predictions with the actual ratings by using Scikit Learn's mean_squared_error function and taking the square root of the result.

-# Conculsion
+# Conclusion

 Our engine can give movie suggestions for a user that they have never seen before.
 As well, because the functions are loosely coupled they are able to be used modularly and are easily able to be scored.

 By mimicking how new information is discovered in real life, we were able to create our own engine to model that process.
-Our engine can empoyer people to discover new movies on their own, without having to go through the burden of making friends.
+Our engine can empower people to discover new movies on their own, without having to go through the burden of making friends.